-The day that my Viking Danube River cruise arrived in the Czech Republic, I was able to visit my 45th country.
-My friends and I spent five hours exploring beautiful small-town of Cesky Krumlov, a UNESCO World Culture and Natural Heritage site since 1992.
-I love saying it out loud “Ches-kee Crumb-lov” because it rolls right off of the tongue.
+(UPDATED AUGUST 2022) The day that my Viking Danube River cruise arrived in the Czech Republic, I was able to visit my 45th country.
+My friends and I spent five hours exploring the beautiful small town of Český Krumlov, a UNESCO World Culture and Natural Heritage site, since 1992.
+I love saying it out loud, “Ches-kee Crumb-lov,” because it rolls right off of the tongue.
 This is the jewel of Bohemia and the second largest city in the country, only behind Prague.

 A Living Fairy-Tale City

-We continued on with the tour walking down winding hills to reach the downtown shops and cafes.
-The buildings, combinations of Gothic, Baroque, and Renaissance styles, reminded me of fairytales and it felt like we were walking through a storybook as we ambled up and down the cobblestone streets.
-One walkway amidst the castle was painted so cleverly with bricks, doors, and windows, that it was hard to tell if it was a mural or real building.
+We continued the tour, walking down winding hills to the downtown shops and cafes.
+The buildings, combinations of Gothic, Baroque, and Renaissance styles, reminded me of fairytales, and it felt like we were walking through a storybook as we strode up and down the cobblestone streets.
+One walkway amidst the castle was painted so cleverly with bricks, doors, and windows, that it was hard to tell if it was a mural or an actual building.

 Food, Souvenirs, and Sightseeing

-My friends and I popped in some shops for souvenir shopping.
-Talented artisans produced much of the products for the stores and they were lovely to look at, but the shopkeepers were not very friendly.
+My friends and I popped into some local Český Krumlov shops for souvenir shopping.
+Talented artisans produced many of the stores’ products and were lovely to look at, but the shopkeepers were not very friendly.
 One of the cutest souvenirs I saw were hand-decorated gingerbread men with ornate frosting and designs.
-I had to buy one for my husband, a big gingerbread fan.
+I had to buy one for my husband, a gingerbread fan.

-For lunch, we ventured into a kitschy Bohemian restaurant, Don Julius, with a romantic fireplace and interesting decor.
-It was located inside of the Hotel Zlatý andel, which translates to Golden Angel Hotel.
-Though the ambiance felt homey and warm, the decor was risque and eye-popping.
+For lunch, we ventured into a kitschy Bohemian restaurant, Don Julius, with a romantic fireplace and exciting decor.
+It was located inside the Hotel Zlatý andel, which translates to Golden Angel Hotel.
+The ambiance felt homey and warm, but the scenery was risque and eye-popping.
 Hotel Zlatý andel is part of the Historic Hotels of Europe group.

 Quaint Cafes for People Watching

-In the heart of Cesky Krumlov lies a beautiful, yet haunting fountain.
-It was placed here in 1577 and the newest stone was replaced in 1843.
-It is definitely the focal point of the square.
+In the heart of Český Krumlov lies a beautiful yet haunting fountain, placed here in 1577.
+Its newest stone was added in 1843, and it is the square’s focal point.
 Around it, pastel and cheerful buildings line the streets with interesting items in the windows to entice those walking by.

 The architecture is exquisite and arched doorways a popular sight.
 Talented musicians played in the streets and gathered audiences to clap along with them and cheer.
-Though we were here for a few hours, it seemed like only minutes.
-We were totally immersed in the Czech culture and it felt like part of a dream!
+Though we were here for a few hours, it seemed only minutes.
+We were immersed in the Czech culture, and it felt like part of a dream!

 A Country I Would Recommend To All Travelers

-My first glimpse of Cesky Krumlov was a memorable one and it was certainly a beautiful place to spend the day.
-River cruising takes you to amazing destinations that you might not ordinarily know about.
-While Prague, in the Czech Republic, has been on my bucket list for years, Cesky Krumlov was a perfect introduction to this wonderful country.
+My first glimpse of Český Krumlov was a memorable one, and it was undoubtedly a beautiful place to spend the day.
+River cruising takes you to unique destinations you might not ordinarily know about.
+While Prague, in the Czech Republic, has been on my bucket list for years, Český Krumlov was a perfect introduction to this wonderful country.
 I hope you will get to visit someday as well.

 Pin This Post For Later